merative/spm-ui-upgrade-helper/packages/window-size-tool/test-data/test-case-1/test-case-1.md

-# Window Size Tool Test Case 1
+# window-size-tool test case 1

-Tests the main set of rules we have encoded in `rules.json`.
+Tests the first rule we have encoded in `rules.json`.

     if ( width attribute < 950 AND (
       count LIST elements >= 6